 My name is Daniel, and I’m the author of this blog, The Genealogy Corner, where I write about my own experiences researching my family tree and unearthing a fascinating family history.
-I have a Masters’ Degree in Nobility Law, Genealogy and Heraldry by the National University of Distance Education (UNED, Spain) and I am a member of the International Society of Genetic Genealogy (ISOGG) and the Association of Genealogy, Heraldry and Nobility of Galicia in Spain.
+I have a Masters’ Degree in Nobility Law, Genealogy and Heraldry by the National University of Distance Education (UNED, Spain) and I am a member of the International Society of Genetic Genealogy (ISOGG), the Association of Genealogy, Heraldry and Nobility of Galicia in Spain, and of the Circle of Genealogy and Heraldry of the European Union.

 I first became fascinated by genealogy when I was about ten years old, when I was shown a family tree drawn up by a distant relative.
 I instantly became fascinated by the fact that, unknowingly, I had always been a piece of the puzzle that I call family.

 My insatiable appetite for knowing more and filling in the gaps has led me to where I am today: contributing to a family history magazine, keeping this blog and popping to my local archive whenever I have the chance.